llwor94/study-app-api/documentation.md

 #### Response

 ##### 200 (OK)
->If you successfully register the endpoint will return an HTTP response with a status code `200` and a body as below.
+>If you successfully register a user the endpoint will return an HTTP response with a status code `200` and a body as below.
 ```
 {
   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwiaWF0IjoxNTQ0MzM1NjUxLCJleHAiOjE1NzU4OTMyNTF9.uqd2OHBYkGQpwjLTPPiPWYkYOKlG7whQDFkk46xGXoE",